pasindumadusanka95/GAMUNU-Web-Based-Building-Construction-Services-Managing-System/README.md

 This is a web based application implemented using MEAN stack. this system helps to manage Resources,Services,Orders,Workers and Projects of the Gamunu Construction.
 This project was generated with Angular CLI version 7.3.2.

+To run the backend, change the path into backend folder and run nodemon app.js

 ### Development server
 Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.